dbt-labs/dbt-core/CONTRIBUTING.md

 # Contributing to `dbt-core`

-`dbt-core` is Apache 2.0-licensed open source software. `dbt-core` is what it is today because community members have opened issues, provided feedback, and [contributed to the knowledge loop](https://www.getdbt.com/dbt-labs/values/).
+`dbt-core` is open source software.
+It is what it is today because community members have opened issues, provided feedback, and [contributed to the knowledge loop](https://www.getdbt.com/dbt-labs/values/).
 Whether you are a seasoned open source contributor or a first-time committer, we welcome and encourage you to contribute code, documentation, ideas, or problem statements to this project.

 1. [About this document](#about-this-document)
 2. [Getting the code](#getting-the-code)